f-droid/fdroid-website/_pages/manual.md

 On the other hand, if you want to build the apps directly on your system without the ’Build Server’ system, you may need:

--   All SDK platforms requested by the apps you want to build (The Android SDK is made available by Google under a proprietary license but within that, the SDK platforms, support library and some other components are under the Apache license and source code is provided.
-    Google APIs, used for building apps using Google Maps, are free to the extent that the library comes pre-installed on the device.
-    Google Play Services, Google Admob and others are proprietary and shouldn’t be included in the main F-Droid repository.)
 -   A version of the Android NDK
 -   Ant with Contrib Tasks (Debian packages ant and ant-contrib)
 -   Maven (Debian package maven)